AndrewAtLarge/BibUpdate/README.rst

 If there is a unique match from mrlookup_ then bibupdate_ replaces all of the current entries with those from mrlookup_, except for the citation key.
 The values of any fields that are not specified by mrlookup_, such as eprint fields, are retained.
-By default, all of the changes to the fields are printed.
+By default, a message is printed whenever existing fields in the database are changed.
 If the title of the retrieved paper does not (fuzzily) match that of the original article then the entry is NOT updated and a warning message is printed.

 Although some care is taken to make sure that the new BibTeX_ entries correspond to the same paper that the original entry referred to there is always a chance